A Manifold Perspective on the Statistical Generalization of Graph Neural Networks: Generalization analysis of GNNs based on manifolds

 \end{definition} The weight function of a Gaussian kernel based graph is defined on unbounded support (i.e. $[0, \infty)$), which connects $x_i$ and $x_j$ regardless of the distance between them.
 This results in a dense graph with $N^2$ edges.
 In particular, this Gaussian kernel based graph has been widely used to define the weight value function due to the good approximation properties of the corresponding graph Laplacians to the manifold Laplace operator \citep{dunson2021spectral, belkin2008towards, xie2013multiple}.

 \begin{definition}[$\epsilon$-graph \citep{calder2022improved}] The graph $\bbG(X_N, \ccalE, \ccalW)$ can be constructed as an $\epsilon$-graph with the kernel function defined as

-where $\alpha_d$ is the volume of a unit ball of dimension $d$ and $\mathbbm{1}$ is the characteristic function. \end{definition} The weight function of an $\epsilon$-graph is defined on a bounded support, i.e., only nodes that are within a certain distance of one another can be connected by an edge.
+with $\quad (x_i,x_j)\in\ccalE$, where $\alpha_d$ is the volume of a unit ball of dimension $d$ and $\mathbbm{1}$ is the characteristic function. \end{definition} The weight function of an $\epsilon$-graph is defined on a bounded support, i.e., only nodes that are within a certain distance of one another can be connected by an edge.
 It has also been shown to provide a good approximation of the manifold Laplace operator \citep{calder2022improved}.
-Figure \ref{fig:graph-construction} gives an illustration of both Gaussian kernel based graphs and $\epsilon$-graphs sampled from point cloud models \cite{wu20153d}.